GoBoundless/newrelic_postgres_plugin/README.md

 Instructions for using Heroku as your proxy host can be found in the [heroku_postgres_monitor](https://github.com/GoBoundless/heroku_postgres_monitor) repo.

+## Support

+Please use Github issue for support purposes.
+We will do our best to get to address issues in a timely fashion.

 ## Developer Instructions

 1. Fork/Clone the repository